chaitanyabisht/Assignment1c/README.md

 We have y_vec that has the list of diseases, and x_vec has the list of symptoms.
-For a corresponding value of x_vec there is a disease. for instance: ss
+For a corresponding value of x_vec there is a disease. for instance: ss it is interpreted as: ss2

+we splitted the data into testing and training(85%)
+We used inbuit decision tree function and saved the trained model in a pickel file.
+We got an accuracy of 100%, and the following confusion matrix.

+ss
+ss

+Here even if the order of symptoms are changed i.e. order is shufffled, same disease is predicted. for e.g. ss ss